xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-analyze-test-case-execution-logs-and-resolve-errors.md

 description:
 ---

 After executing a Test Case, Katalon Studio provides users with comprehensive execution logs in the **Log Viewer**.
-Users can quickly investigate the logs to pinpoint the root causes of any issue and correct the Test execution with Debug utilities in Katalon Studio.
+Users can quickly investigate the logs to pinpoint the root causes of any issue and correct the Test execution with Debug utilities provided by Katalon Studio.

 This tutorial shows you how to analyze execution logs of a failed Test Case in the **Log Viewer** and debug the Test Case.